 If the case is a single filing, only the debtor must appear.
 If the case is a joint filing, both filing parties must attend.
 Your attorney should appear with you.

-What documentation should be submitted prior to this meeting?
+What should I bring to this meeting?

-• Proof of your social security number.
-Acceptable forms of proof of social security number are a social security card, social security statement, W-2 form, or other official documentation that indicates name and social security number.
-(A tax return is not an acceptable form for proof of social security number.)
+• Acceptable forms of proof of social security number are a social security card, social security statement, W-2 form, recent payroll stub, IRS Form 1099, or medical insurance card.
+(A tax return is not an acceptable form for proof of social security.)

 What should be submitted to the Trustee prior to the meeting?